fbpx

 Method: Oven

-*TIP* The younger the goose, the better it tastes so if you can, try and get a young one.
-It may be difficult to find at the grocery store, but you should be able to get one at a butcher shop.
+PRO(BE)-TIP: The younger the goose, the better it tastes.
+This would most likely be difficult to find or source from your local grocery store, but you should be able to get one at a butcher shop near you.

-• Now before you start your cook, let your goose get down to room temperature.
-Once it is at room temperature, pat the skin dry to ensure the skin comes out extra crispy.
-Then, rub a decent amount of salt and pepper all over to help soak up any extra moisture and add additional flavor.
-Next, take any dry herbs of your choice (we really like oregano and marjoram) and blend them until you have 1 tbsp of pulverized/grinded herbs and rub all over the goose.
-Following this, take 1 orange and squeeze as much juice as possible to coat the entire bird.
-Then, take another orange and grate the outer layer so that the entire goose is seasoned with orange peel grating.
+1. Before you start your cook, let your goose come to room temperature.
+Once it is at room temperature, pat the skin dry to ensure that the skin will come out extra crispy.
+Using your hands, rub the goose all over with a generous layer of salt and pepper to help soak up any extra moisture and add additional flavor.
+Next, take any dry herb of your choice (we recommend oregano and marjoram) and grind them until you have 1 tbsp of pulverized/grinded herbs.
+Now you can evenly rub your grinded herbs all over the goose.
+Following this, take 1 orange and squeeze as much juice as possible (really squeeze it!) to coat the entire bird.
+Grab another orange and thinly peel the outer layer so that the entire goose is seasoned with delicious strips of orange peel.
 Place the orange you just peeled inside the cavity of the bird along with some fresh thyme.
+Yum!

-• Prior to moving forward, make sure your goose fits on your baking plate/pan!
-The ideal bird is 11-12 lbs so you will need a pan that is at least 24 inches long.
-Once that is all settled, remove the bird from the pan so that you can now prepare a bed of your favorite fruits and vegetables to lay under and surround your goose.
-This bed will ensure a beautiful presentation and great, unique flavor.
-We used a combination of fresh cranberries, sliced potatoes with skin, rainbow carrots, and chopped onion.
-Next, take 1 unpeeled orange, and slice it so you can add this to the bed of fruits and veggies.
-Drizzle the fully prepped bed with some salt, pepper, and a little bit of olive oil.
-Take your goose, and place it on top of the fruits and veggies, and ensure it is centered!
-Now, spread the butter on the upper part of the breast and thighs for more flavor and a beautiful finishing skin color.
+For our goose, we used a combination of fresh cranberries, sliced potatoes with skin, rainbow carrots, and chopped onion.
+Next, take 1 unpeeled orange and slice it to be added to the bed of fruits and veggies.
+Drizzle the fully prepped bed with some salt, pepper, and a little sprinkle of olive oil.
+Finally, take your goose, and place it on top of the fruits and veggies, and ensure it is centered!
+Spread your butter all over the upper breast and thighs for more flavor and a beautiful finishing.

-• We recommend setting your doneness to an internal temperature of 165°F. Once your oven reaches 320°F, place the bird in the oven till it reaches the target internal temperature.
-The app will alert you when to remove the goose from heat and begin resting.
-When you receive the alert, please remove the goose from the baking pan and allow it to rest on a wooden cutting board so that the internal temperature of the bird will not rise too much after it is removed from the oven.
+4. We recommend setting your doneness to an internal temperature of 165°F. Once your oven reaches 320°F, place the bird in the oven until it reaches your target internal temperature.
+The MEATER App will notify you when to remove the goose from heat and begin resting.
+When you receive the notifcation, remove the goose from the baking pan and follow the instructions for how long to rest the goose before carving.

-• The sugars and fats from the fruits and butter give the goose delicious caramelization and a nice visual appearance.
-Your birds’ skin color should be browned and crispy, but not burnt.
-Thanks to the released fats, the vegetables and fruit from the bed will be soft on the inside, but have a good crunch on the outside.
-Also make sure to enjoy the aroma of orange essence combined with the scent released from the goose meat!
+5. The sugars and fats from the assorted fruits and butter give the goose delicious caramelized taste and appearance.
+So stunning!
+Thanks to those released fats, the vegetables and fruit from the bed will be soft on the inside, yet still have a nice crunch on the outside.
+Make sure to take a second to enjoy the aroma around you and admire your work!
+Hooray — you did it!

 Tags : christmas goosechristmas goose recipemeat thermomterMEATERmeater recipemeatermadewireless meat thermometer